-The Authority's total net position decreased by \$74,210 from the previous year due to various changes in assets/liabilities, mainly a decrease in investment in fixed assets due to depreciation.
+The Authority's total net position decreased by \$99,962 from the previous year due to various changes in assets/liabilities, mainly a decrease in investment in fixed assets due to depreciation.

-The Authority's unrestricted component of net position decreased from \$(5,105) to \$(9,772), a decrease of \$(4,667) or 91% for the current year.
+The Authority's unrestricted component of net position decreased from (9,772) to (46,109), a decrease of (36,337) or 372% for the current year.
 The unrestricted component of net position is the amount available for future appropriations.
-This balance is subject to program specific guidelines and was primarily affected by No. 68 GASB Statement No.68 Net Pension Liability implementation in the prior year and its effects related to the current year.
+This balance is subject to program specific guidelines.